 Phase 2 (760 acres) will see a large artificial island (divided into two by a canal) off the coast of Tanjung Tokong.
 The two sides of the canal will be built separately, the part closer to the shore (250 acres) first.

 Among the major issues that emerged:

 The Tanjung Tokong fisher folks are worried about the loss of livelihood.
 They are calling for balanced development.
-They want E&O to take mitigation measures such as a longer breakwater and to allocate space for their work in their plans.
+They want E&O to take mitigation measures such as a longer breakwater and to allocate space for their work in the plans.
 About half a dozen fisherfolk spoke from the floor.
 (As a thought, if their catch is affected, will fish prices rise even more?
 The loss of these fishing grounds will affect food security in Penang.)

 Terry said his heart was with the fisherfolk but he couldn’t make any commitment at this point without consulting the E&O shareholders, but he assured them he would convey their concerns and requests to the shareholders.

 A key issue is the resulting siltation and sedimentation from the reclamation.
 The consultants insist the impact will be localised around the artificial island as that is what their computer simulation and modelling shows.

 But environmentalist and activist Dr Leong Yueh Kwong, speaking from the floor, asked, “What if your projections turn out to be wrong?”